C-PONS-DEV/website_base/README.md

 Installation:

-    - In a terminal: git clone https://github.com/C-PONS-DEV/website_base
+    - In a terminal: cd Desktop && git clone https://github.com/C-PONS-DEV/website_base

     - Open the index.html with a web browser